Marius321/Email-Marketing-Campaign-Dashboard/README.md

 The dashboard is available [here]().

 The dashboard was inspired by Chimdi Nwosu viz #RWFD NYC Community Service Requests which can be found [here](https://public.tableau.com/app/profile/chimdi.nwosu/viz/RWFD-NYCCommunityServiceRequests/Overview).
+Below I outlined the steps taken to create my dashboard.